 “What value does automating this process bring to the organization?
 How does that value align with the program’s strategic objectives?”

 These are key questions that should always be asked.
 Value might not necessarily be just financial – or even tangible — it can be many other things depending on the organization, industry, maturity of organization, etc. It is important that these value drivers are defined for your program and that the value lens is applied to candidate search and assessment.
 Our experience has shown that collaboratively developing an Enterprise Heat Map with program sponsors and executives, is a useful means to guide process discovery resources as they move from team to team.
 By collaborating with stakeholders at this level, you ensure there is complete alignment on the sources of value and the direction of the program.

 How to ensure teams are finding good opportunities to automate

 The simple answer is through central and transparent reporting and dashboards.
 Regardless of whether the process discovery pillar of your program has been federated to business units or is centrally maintained, it is imperative that your program has a robust pipeline reporting infrastructure.

 Reporting should capture all data that is collected as part of the discovery process (e.g., process name, business unit, case handle time, volume, etc.) and roll that up to multiple views.
-These views should cover everything from the results of the discovery sprint for the week to the executive level view of pipeline value.
-There are many tools on the market which can facilitate this reporting including UiPath’s Automation Hub and our own Reveal RoboManager®, but it is most important to ensure the tool is enterprise-grade.
-Using a series of Excel files to manage your pipeline in a federated model is a recipe for confusion, duplication of effort and ultimate disaster.
+These views should cover everything from the results of the discovery sprint for the week to the executive-level view of pipeline value.
+There are many tools on the market that can facilitate this reporting including UiPath’s Automation Hub and our own Reveal RoboManager®, but it is most important to ensure the tool is enterprise-grade.
+Using a series of Excel files to manage your pipeline in a federated model is a recipe for confusion, duplication of effort, and ultimate disaster.